sradin96/Projects/README.md

 ## PS4 Controller - Website

 In PS4 Controller - Website Project i used scss to style the whole website.
 Website is responsive and scales with screen size.
+You can see the website on this link https://sradin96.github.io/PS4-Controller---Website/

 ## Snake Game - Thesis